 8. Fallacy of Fairness.

 We feel resentful because we think we know what is fair, but other people won’t agree with us.
-As our parents tell us, “Life is always fair,” and people who go through life applying a measuring ruler against every situation judging its “fairness” will often feel badly and negative because of it.
+As our parents tell us when we’re growing up and something doesn’t go our way, “Life isn’t always fair.”
+People who go through life applying a measuring ruler against every situation judging its “fairness” will often feel badly and negative because of it.
+Because life isn’t “fair” — things will not always work out in your favor, even when you think they should.

 We hold other people responsible for our pain, or take the other track and blame ourselves for every problem.
 For example, “Stop making me feel bad about myself!”
 Nobody can “make” us feel any particular way — only we have control over our own emotions and emotional reactions.